Bobby Bonales: Professional wrestling career

 Roberto Aceves was born in Morelia, Michoacán, Mexico but at the age of 8 his family moved to Mexico City.
 By the age of 14 Aceves began training to become a professional wrestler and made his debut in 1934.
-Adopting the ring name Bobby Bonales he began working for promoter Salvador Lutteroth and his newly founded Empresa Mexicana de Lucha Libre (EMLL) during the early days of Lucha libre in Mexico.
+Adopting the ring name Bobby Bonales he began working for promoter Salvador Lutteroth and his newly founded Empresa Mexicana de Lucha Libre (EMLL) during the early days of Mexican professional wrestling.
 On September 27, 1936, Bonales lost to Chong Yip on the undercard of the EMLL 3rd Anniversary Show.
 During the following years Bonales worked his way up the ranks and on May 5, 1940, he defeated Jack O'Brien to win the Mexican National Lightweight Championship.
 He later lost the championship to Dientes Hernandez.
 On April 6, 1941, Lobo Negro defeated Bonales in a match for the vacant Mexican National Welterweight Championship.
 Bonales became one of the first wrestlers to train under Diablo Velasco, during which time he developed a new move called a Topé Suicida, a move where he would dive through the ring ropes out of the ring, striking his opponent with a headbutt.
 The Topé Suicida became one of the signature moves of the Lucha Libre style, emphasizing the high flying style.
 Bonales wrestled on the first show of the newly built Arena Coliseo when it opened on April 2, 1943.
 Later that same year Bonales began a high-profile storyline feud with El Santo, who at the time was an emerging performer in Mexico.
 On June 11, 1943, Bobby Bonales defeated El Santo to win the Mexican National Middleweight Championship as part of that storyline.
 The two met in the main event of the EMLL 10th Anniversary Show where El Santo defeated Bonales in one of the earliest Luchas de Apuestas, or "bet match", after which he was shaved bald.
 Later on El Santo would regain the Middleweight championship, but Bonales became a two-time champion on June 1, 1945, when he defeated El Santo for the title once again.
 His second run with the Middleweight Championship ended at the EMLL 12th Anniversary Show when Gory Guerrero defeated Bonales Three years later Bonales and Guerrero fought each other at both of the EMLL 15th Anniversary Shows, splitting the matches between the two.
 The following year at the EMLL 16th Anniversary Show Bonales teamed up with Tarzán López to defeat El Santo and Gory Guerrero in the main event of the show.
 On July 11, 1952, defeated Gory Guerrero to win the NWA World Welterweight Championship only to lose it to El Santo two months later.